Pet Services

 • Reduced Play: A sudden lack of interest in toys or engagement.

-If you are planning your own final arrangements, you might also consider how you want your pet involved in your service.
-You can read more about Including Pet in Funeral (Options and Timeline) to understand the logistics of having your companion present.
+If you are planning your own final arrangements, you might also consider how you want your pet involved in your service, such as having your companion present at a small gathering or featured in a memorial photo.

 Common Mistakes to Avoid